 - “My level of acceptance profoundly impacts my serenity.” ~page 358

-By Aimee Zahora, VP of Marketing at Aim Higher Now, enjoys reading and writing compelling blogs on topics that edify, uplift, and enrich.
+Aimee Zahora, Owner at Aim Higher Now, appreciates reading and writing compelling blogs on topics that edify, uplift, and enrich.